anva76/Udacity-fsnd-project-02/frontend/README.md

 # Frontend - Trivia API

 ## Overview
-The frontend app was built using create-react-app with some manual modifications.
+The frontend app was built using create-react-app with some further modifications.
 The following changes have been made to the starter frontend code:

   * Change of styling and layout to improve visual appearance and usability.
   * Improved icon rendering - using a default icon in case a corresponding svg file is not available.